Alessandro-Tofani-GIT/formazione_sou/step8/Example4-2./README.md

 # Plain Variable Assignment

+## Description

-## The following script demonstrates the use of direct assignments, arithmetic operations with the let command, for loops, and user input through the read command.
+The following script demonstrates the use of direct assignments, arithmetic operations with the let command, for loops, and user input through the read command.